mieko/listpager/README.md

 it will allow the calling program to instruct listpager to select certain items, ask for statuses, manipulate the list, add badges, change captions, etc.

 ## Dependencies and Installation

-listpager requires Ruby, and the `curses` gem.
+listpager requires Ruby, and the `ncurses-ruby` gem.
 It'll be properly packaged when it has a bit more functionality.

 ## Implementation Notes
-ncurses is terrible but portable.
+curses is terrible but portable.  'curses' doesn't expose enough to be useful, 'ncurses-ruby' is about as good as you'll do in Ruby.

 ## Upcoming Features
 Right now, listpager does exactly what Cult needs, and nothing more.
 For it to be more functional, I'd like to add a few features: